Tips for a Better New Employee Orientation

 Manage the Integration of Your New Hire

 Ideally, the new hire’s immediate manager will participate in part of the new employee orientation.
 A fun way to incorporate the supervisor is in the style of the old "Newlywed Game."
-The supervisor has to guess how he thinks his new employee will answer questions.
-If answers match, points are awarded for prizes.
+The supervisor has to guess how they think their new employee will answer questions.
+If their answers match, points are awarded for prizes.

 For an effective new employee orientation process, many companies expect the supervisor to provide the departmental, and work-specific orientation.
 The Human Resources department handles the company overview, the handbooks, the benefits, and other basic information.
 But, then, the supervisor takes over.

 Avoid the mistake of allowing the new employee to sit idle.
-(In some organizations, the Human Resources group helps with the design of a checklist, which assists supervisors to provide a thorough orientation.)
+(In some organizations, the Human Resources group helps with the design of a checklist, which assists supervisors to provide a thorough orientation that excites and motivates the new employee.)

 Evaluate the Success of the New Employee Orientation